diffplug/spotless/README.md

 [![Branch develop Travis CI](https://travis-ci.org/diffplug/spotless.svg?branch=develop)](https://travis-ci.org/diffplug/spotless)
 [![License](https://img.shields.io/badge/license-Apache-blue.svg)](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0))

+# Not yet in JCenter!
+Sorry, having some troubles with upload.
+We'll update the readme when this is fixed.

 Spotless can check and apply formatting for any plain-text file, with special support for Java.
 It supports several formatters out of the box, including:

 * Java style and import ordering (using Eclipse's code formatter)